 People you meet through networking can point you to your next career move, act as references for jobs you are applying for and mentor you in ways you never thought possible.
 But networking itself tends to get a bad rap.
 It takes effort to introduce yourself to new people, and the interactions can feel awkward or forced.
 They're the blind dates of the working world.

-Fortunately, with the ubiquity of social networking and mobile technology, networking has changed significantly in recent years.
+Fortunately, with the all-presence of social networking and mobile technology, networking has changed significantly in recent years.
 Thanks to Social Media, it's easier than ever to connect with like-minded professionals and industry experts — many of whom you may have never met otherwise.

 When you extend an invitation to connect, the person will inevitably check out your various social media profiles.
 Do the necessary prep work to make your social media profiles as polished and professional-looking as possible.
 This doesn't mean you should scrape your social media profiles of any personality whatsoever.
 Just make sure there's nothing on there you wouldn't want a potential boss to see.